 Performance Feedback Should Happen In Real-time

 Performance discussions should be conducted on a regular basis, not just once a year.
 Effective managers give employees feedback in real-time and leverage a Performance Management System to deliver this feedback.
 In a recent survey, 50% of respondents say that because their organizations use real-time feedback, they don’t experience retention issues.68% of employees who receive accurate and consistent #feedback feel fulfilled in their jobs.
 Use these tips from @ClearCompany to better your #PerformanceReview process and retain your top talent:

 Set Realistic Goals

 This should be a significant portion of the meeting.
 While reviewing performance is important, it should be related to the end goal, whether that be a company goal or one that you and the employee set.
-Millennials top three work-related fears: getting stuck with no development opportunities, not being able to realize their career goals, and not finding a job that matches their personality.
+Millennials' top three work-related fears are getting stuck with no development opportunities, not being able to realize their career goals, and not finding a job that matches their personality.

 Find out what goals and plans the employee has for their career.
 This is a great time to see if the employee’s plans and the company's plans are aligned or very different.
 Talk about the skills and experience needed for the employee to accomplish their career goals.

 Tip: Find a Performance Management System that gives you clear reporting on how goals are being tracked and how each individual’s performance is contributing.

 Finding the right tools that allow you to give employees the feedback they need is easy with the help of ClearCompany.
 Reach out to one of our experts today to schedule a demo.
 Sign up now!